Table of Contents

 • M10: Extraneous Functionality

-OWASP Top 10 Mobile Testing Guide
+OWASP Top 10 Mobile Security Testing Guide (MSTG)

+OWASP MSTG guide is an extensive manual for mobile app testing, detailing controls verification and reverse engineering tests.
 The mobile security testing guide has a security testing manual for iOS and Android security testers, including the following.

 • Mobile platform internals